-The control framework includes internal controls which are not directly related to process steps in the creation of the SCV file but which may be relevant to it.
+The control framework for the ISAE 3402 audit includes internal controls which are not directly related to process steps in the creation of the SCV file but which may be relevant to it.
 Specifically, these are the regular customer acceptance and registration procedures, standard data quality checks, reconciliation and period-end checks of nostro accounts and after-date movements in customer master data, including the related generic IT internal controls.

 Starting point is that DNB receives assurance from the external auditor that a bank complies with the requirements in the Single Customer View Policy Rule, that is, that the internal controls for all relevant processes are applied with a high degree of accuracy.
 The external auditor must be able to ascertain this demonstrably.
 The work program of the external accountant will have this as it's focus.

 The internal auditor is part of the bank's control framework.
 The work of the internal auditor is part of the Three-Lines-of-Defense of the bank.
-The external auditor assures whether the role of the internal auditor is performed in accordance with the requirements in Article 11 of the Single Customer View Policy Rule.
-To this effect a control objective has been included in the framework.
-Under certain conditions, a risk-based approach by the internal auditor is permitted when forming it's opinion (see appendix 4).
+The external accountant assures whether the role of the IAD is fulfilled in accordance with the requirements in article 11 of the Single Customer View Policy Rule on the basis of the description in section III of the report.